Skip to content

 Frequently asked questions

-How does focal length affect the field of view of a camera lens?
+How does focal length affect field of view?

 Focal length and field of view have an inverse relationship: shorter focal lengths produce wider angles of view, while longer focal lengths narrow the field of view and magnify distant subjects.
-For a fixed sensor size, halving the focal length roughly doubles the tangent of the half-angle, so wide-angle lenses like 16–24 mm capture expansive scenes while telephoto lenses like 200–400 mm isolate small portions of a scene.
-This is why zoom lenses let photographers frame a shot from a single position by simply adjusting focal length.
+For a fixed sensor size, halving the focal length roughly doubles the tangent of the half-angle.
+Wide-angle lenses (16–24 mm on full-frame) capture expansive scenes, normals (35–50 mm) approximate human central vision, and telephotos (200–400 mm) isolate small portions of distant scenes.
+Zoom lenses let photographers frame a shot from a single position by simply adjusting focal length.
+Knowing the FoV in degrees helps you anticipate how a scene will compose before raising the camera.

 What is the crop factor and how does it change the effective field of view?

 Crop factor is the ratio of a full-frame sensor's diagonal (43.3 mm) to the diagonal of a smaller sensor.
-An APS-C sensor with a crop factor of 1.5× means that a given focal length produces the same FoV as a focal length 1.5 times longer would on a full-frame body.
-So a 35 mm lens on an APS-C camera behaves like a 52.5 mm 'equivalent' on full frame.
-This is important when comparing lenses across camera systems or when trying to replicate a specific angle of view.
+An APS-C sensor with a crop factor of 1.5× means a given focal length produces the same FoV as a focal length 1.5× longer would on a full-frame body.
+So a 35 mm lens on APS-C behaves like a 52.5 mm equivalent on full frame.
+This is important when comparing lenses across camera systems or trying to replicate a specific framing.
+Micro Four Thirds uses a 2.0× crop factor, so a 25 mm MFT lens covers the same view as a 50 mm full-frame lens.

 Why do photographers calculate field of view when planning a shoot?

-Knowing the FoV in advance allows photographers to determine how far they need to stand from a subject to fill the frame, or which lens to pack when access or movement is limited.
-For architecture photography, a too-narrow FoV may cut off the building, while for wildlife a too-wide FoV may make the subject appear tiny.
-Pre-calculating FoV is also essential when using cameras on drones, telescopes, or rigs where changing the lens mid-shoot is impractical, and when stitching panoramas where knowing the angular coverage of each frame is critical.
+Knowing the FoV in advance lets photographers determine how far they need to stand from a subject to fill the frame, or which lens to bring when access or movement is limited.
+For architecture, a too-narrow FoV may cut off the building; for wildlife, a too-wide FoV makes the subject look tiny in the frame.
+Pre-calculating FoV is essential when shooting from drones, telescopes, or rigs where changing lenses mid-shoot is impractical.
+It is also critical when stitching panoramas — knowing each frame's angular coverage tells you how much overlap to leave for clean stitching.
+Cinematographers use FoV charts to plan camera moves and pre-rig sets.